clustergarage/argus/jekyll/_docs/overview.md

 ---
 layout: doc
 title: Overview
-subtitle: File Integrity Monitoring for Kubernetes
+subtitle: Deep dive into the product and its architecture
+tags: introduction
 redirect_from: /docs
-tags: introduction
 ---

 **fim-k8s** is a set of custom Kubernetes resources that facilitates filesystem